Checks for Hierarchy

 L7-Trusting is the pinnacle of Willingness because it reflects a readiness to enter the unknown for benefits, despite likely dangers and failure.

-Q: How can trusting engage realistically?.
+Q: How can trusting engage sensibly?.

-A: By obtaining useful knowledge and skills.
+A: By obtaining knowledge and skills relevant to the situation.

 i.e. move down to L6-Learning.

-Q: How can learning engage realistically?.
+Q: How can learning engage sensibly?.

 i.e. move down to L5-Risking.

-Q: How can risking engage realistically?.
+Q: How can risking engage sensibly?.

 A: By being part of groups where you get support.